Bullitt County History

 Charles Broughton Tracts

-Charles Broughton claimed two separate tracts of land; the first, labeled with the letter "A" on the map below, which contained 250 acres and included the Long Lick salt works; and the second, labeled "B" on the map, which contained 500 acres and included the Dry Lick salt works.
-As described by John McDowell on another page, Broughton was one of several who claimed the Long Lick tract, and his claim, along with that of the others, ended up as part of land purchased by Henry Crist and Adam Shepherd.
+Charles Broughton claimed two separate tracts of land; the first, labeled with the letter "A" on the drawing below on the left, which contained 250 acres and included the Long Lick salt works; and the second, labeled "B" on the drawing, which contained 500 acres and included the Dry Lick salt works.
+As described by Robert McDowell on another page, Broughton was one of several who claimed the Long Lick tract, and his claim, along with that of the others, ended up as part of land purchased by Henry Crist and Adam Shepherd.

 "Surveyed for Charles Broughton 250 acres of land in Nelson County by virtue of a Treasury warrant No. 46 on Long Lick Creek a Branch of Salt River beginning at a white oak and three Hickories standing on the South Bank of Long Lick Creek about forty poles above where the said Broughton has erected Salt Works on the said creek thence N 20 W 38 poles to Long Lick Creek & the course continued in all 200 poles to a Hickory Elm and white Oak on the South side of the said creek S 70 W 200 poles to a Red Oak and two Hickories thence S 20 E 200 poles to a Beech Gum and Black Oak on the side of the Knobs thence N 70 E 200 poles to the Beginning."